 “Albero Sonico Destrutturato” Biennale di Venezia.

 A majestic tree now dry is the focus of the installation.
 The visitor is invited to “hug” the tree, in order to activate multiple sensors responding to the contact with sounds.
-The tree becomes anode (-) in an electrochemical process whereof the visitor’s body is the cathode (+).
-At the same time hundreds of “Dimmi” hanging on the branches generate sounds in relation to the pressure of touch.
+The tree becomes an anode (-) in an electrochemical process whereof the visitor’s body is the cathode (+).
+At the same time hundreds of “Dimmi” hanging from the branches generate sounds in relation to the pressure of touch.
 The whole tree, from the trunk to the branches, responds to the frequency of the body intertwining a sonic dialogue now subtle, now powerful in a polyphonic ‘crescendo’.

 The Sonic Tree is a sound exploration, and at the same time a reflection on communicativeness and on meta-linguistic interactions between living beings.